Transfer fees have been rising at a rapid rate, and some of the prices quoted for players have reached astronomical levels.

 They now wish they didn’t.

-Lukaku has scored just five league goals, and the only thing worse than his performances on the pitch was his attitude off it.
+Lukaku scored just eight league goals in his first season back at Chelsea, and the only thing worse than his performances on the pitch was his attitude off it.

 In an interview during the season in December 2021, Lukaku expressed his desire to return to Inter, angering the Chelsea fanbase, and causing Thomas Tuchel to drop him from the squad.

-Another huge transfer that defined the summer of 2021, Grealish left his boyhood club Aston Villa to join Champions Manchester City in a Premier League record move.
+Another huge transfer that defined the summer of 2021, Grealish left his boyhood club Aston Villa to join Champions Manchester City in a Premier League record move at the time.

 Griezmann’s transfer saga was a drawn-out, tiresome affair.